-Evaluation 2: (3-days after Eval. #1) Phone follow-up to assess NTX100 use and assess the occurrence of adverse events.
+Evaluation 2: (2-wks after Eval. #1) Phone follow-up to assess RLS symptoms, NTX100 use and assess the occurrence of adverse events and/or changes to daily medications.

-Evaluation 3: (7-days after Eval. #1) Phone follow-up to assess RLS symptoms, NTX100 use and assess the occurrence of adverse events.
+Evaluation 3: (4-wks after Eval #1) Phone follow-up to assess RLS symptoms, NTX100 use, and assess the occurrence of adverse events and/or changes to daily medications.

-Evaluation 4: (14-days after Eval #1) Office follow-up to assess RLS symptoms, NTX100 use, and assess the occurrence of adverse events and/or changes to daily medications.
+Evaluation 4: (8-wks after Eval #1) In-person visit or Phone call follow-up to assess RLS symptoms, NTX100 use, and assess the occurrence of adverse events and/or changes to daily medications.
+Device replacement and device log analysis may occur at this Evaluation, but this is not a strict requirement.

-Evaluation 5: (21-days after Eval. #1) Phone follow-up to assess RLS symptoms, NTX100 use and assess the occurrence of adverse events.
+Evaluation 5: (12-wks after Eval #1) Phone follow-up to assess RLS symptoms, NTX100 use, and assess the occurrence of adverse events and/or changes to daily medications.

-Evaluation 6: (28-days after Eval #1) Office follow-up to assess RLS symptoms, NTX100 use, and assess the occurrence of adverse events and/or changes to daily medications.
+Evaluation 6: (16-wks after Eval #1) In-person visit or Phone call follow-up to assess RLS symptoms, NTX100 use, and assess the occurrence of adverse events and/or changes to daily medications.
+Device replacement and device log analysis may occur at this Evaluation, but this is not a strict requirement.